Limit Firefox (nightly) resource usage with systemd

 systemctl --user start firefox-nightly.serviceLauncher

 Alternatively, you can edit your launcher to start Firefox with the systemd service instead of directly starting the Firefox binary.
-You can do this by creating or editing a desktop entry file in ~/.local/share/applications/firefox-nightly.desktop (for GNOME) with the following content:
+Create or edit a desktop entry file in ~/.local/share/applications/firefox-nightly.desktop with the following content (this works across most Linux desktop environments):

 [Desktop Entry]